 AMP Reports: Google had introduced AMP in 2017.
 AMP is nothing but Google’s CDN service which serves pages of various websites from its own domain.
 If you have implemented it on your website, you can check the index status of the AMP pages on your website through this report.

-Conclusion: The new Google search console provides new features.
+Final thoughts: The new Google search console provides new features.
 It also has a better interface compared to the older version.
 It makes the lives of webmasters easier by providing new filters and reports.
 Most importantly, the new GSC saves money as you don’t have to hire an SEO agency or firm to audit your site.